PM Shehbaz visits KP’s flood-affected areas as 14 more bodies recovered

-Prime Minister Shehbaz Sharif on Wednesday visited the flood-affected districts of Swat, Buner, Shangla, and Swabi in Khyber Pakhtunkhwa, as 14 more bodies were recovered from debris in Swabi’s Dalori.
+Prime Minister Shehbaz Sharif on Wednesday visited the flood-affected districts of Swat, Buner and Shangla in Khyber Pakhtunkhwa, as 14 more bodies were recovered from debris in Swabi’s Dalori.

 Record rains in KP, which started on August 15, have wreaked havoc across the province.
 Last week, the provincial government declared an emergency as torrential rains ravaged homes, displaced families, and left a trail of destruction across Buner, Swat, Shangla, Mansehra, and beyond.

-“Prime Minister Shehbaz Sharif, accompanied by federal ministers and Chief of Army Staff (COAS) Field Marshal Syed Asim Munir, visited the flood-affected districts of Swat, Buner, Shangla, and Swabi,” the Press Information Department said in a press release.
+“Prime Minister Shehbaz Sharif, accompanied by federal ministers and Chief of Army Staff (COAS) Field Marshal Syed Asim Munir, visited the flood-affected districts of Swat, Buner, and Shangla,” the Press Information Department said in a press release.

-PTI Chairman Barrister Gohar, while speaking to the media in Peshawar, also expressed gratitude to the federal and provincial governments, Pakistan Army, political parties, and their organisations, as well as all individuals and institutions that came forward to provide aid during the floods.
+Separately, PTI Chairman Barrister Gohar, while speaking to the media in Peshawar, expressed gratitude to the federal and provincial governments, Pakistan Army, political parties and their organisations, as well as all individuals and institutions that came forward to provide aid during the floods.

-Fourteen bodies were recovered from the debris in Dalori, a cloudburst-hit region in KP’s Swabi district, bringing the number of recovered bodies to 37 according to rescue officials.
+Earlier in the day, fourteen bodies were recovered from underneath debris in Dalori, a cloudburst-hit region in KP’s Swabi district, bringing the number of bodies recovered in the region to 37, according to rescue officials.

+According to the latest data from the KP Provincial Disaster Management Authority, 385 people have died in rain-related incidents since August 15, with Buner reporting the highest toll at 228.
+Another 182 people are injured, including 145 men, 27 women and 10 children.

 The prime minister and COAS also received a comprehensive briefing on ongoing rescue and relief operations in KP, the PID added.